The McCauley, Gadd and Ford Families: Full Research

 Dundry, Somerset--Aerial Photo

 Elijah and Sarah Ann Gadd left the UK with their young daughter, Emily Ann, in 1854.
 The Gadd family sailed for Australia on the ship General Hewitt that departed from Southampton on 25 August 1854 and arrived in Moreton Bay (near Brisbane) on 16 December 1854.
 On arrival, the ship was held at the bar of the Brisbane River for a week because of bad weather.
 Sadly, Sarah Ann died towards the end of the voyage, on 2 December 1854, following the birth of her second child, Samuel, who also died the following month, in Brisbane, on 26 January 1855 at the age of 9 weeks.
-Samuel Gadd is recorded as the first entry for 1855 in the burial register for St. John's Cathedral in Brisbane (although incorrectly named as Elijah Gadd).
+Samuel Gadd is recorded as the first entry for 1855 (probably the first ever entry) in the burial register for St. John's Cathedral in Brisbane (although incorrectly given his father's name of Elijah Gadd).

-Elijah Gadd and his daughter, Emily Ann, subsequently sailed on to New Zealand and back to Australia, perhaps several times, but their exact movements are unclear.
-What is known is that Elijah joined the Society of Operative Stonemasons in Melbourne on 17 February 1856 and is therefore likely to have participated in the well-organised and executed protest in support of the 8 hour working day held on 21 April 1856.
+Elijah Gadd subsequently sailed on to Melbourne, via Sydney, leaving Sydney on 14 April 1855 as a steerage passenger on a recently built steamship, the Wonga Wonga, that arrived in Melbourne on 17 April 1855.
+His daughter, Emily Ann, is not recorded as accompanying him on this voyage.
+Elijah then joined the Society of Operative Stonemasons in Melbourne on 17 February 1856 and is therefore likely to have participated in the well-organised and executed protest in support of the 8 hour working day held on 21 April 1856.
 On that day the stonemasons working on the construction of the Old Quadrangle Building, the original site of Melbourne University, all downed their tools and proceeded to march to Parliament House along with other members of the building trade.
-In New Zealand, Elijah Gadd built the first Christchurch Town Hall, a wooden structure, in 1857.
-Back in Melbourne again, he remarried in March 1859, his second wife, Sarah Ann Hawgood, having the same Christian names as his first wife.
+Elijah Gadd remarried in Melbourne on 1 March 1859, his second wife, Sarah Ann Hawgood, having the same Christian names as his first wife.
+It has more recently been found by Sarah West that Elijah's daughter, Emily Ann, was not re-united with her father until 1859.
+She was a passenger on the Wonga Wonga that departed from Sydney, bound for Melbourne, on 19 March 1859, 18 days after Elijah's second marriage.
+As Sarah West has observed:

 SS Gothenburg